 Services at Central have been temporarily modified during construction, which began in February 2021.
-The building is anticipated to complete in early 2022.
+The building is anticipated to fully reopen on Feb.
+22, 2022.
 After construction, the ratio of public to staff space will stay very close to what it is today.

 - During construction all materials must be returned inside Central, as the exterior materials return bins are being converted to a drive-thru window.